-Human Resources Support Potential Designates SME or Human Resources Representative Reports to Planning Support Lead or Emergency Operations Manager ICP Counterpart Incident dependent Forms / Tools 201 Incident Briefing Form, 214 Activity Log, 214a Individual Activity Lo g TOTHIS / TOOIS 215 Operatio nal Planning Worksheet Role Responsibilities The role of the Human Re esources The Human Resources Support Technical Specialist shou ld Support Lead reports to t he Planning be prepared to advise on the following: Support Lead.
+Human Resources Support Potential Designates SME or Human Resources Representative Reports to Planning Support Lead or Emergency Operations Manager ICP Counterpart Incident depe Incident dependent Forms / Tools 201 Incident Briefing Form, 214 Activity Log, 214a Individual Activity Lo g TOTHIS / TOOIS 215 Operatio nal Planning Worksheet Role Responsibilities The role of the Human Re esources The Human Resources Support Technical Specialist shou ld Support Lead reports to t he Planning be prepared to advise on the following: Support Lead.
 Public Information Support The primary role is to adv ico tha The release of sensitive information.
 The primary role is to adv Emergency Operations M The release of factually accurate information. necessary, the Incident Co Data protection. on matters pertaining to - Liaison Support Resources during a respo Liaison with police during Next of Kin notifications.
-Coordination with police and OH&S with information The exact duties will vary according to the incident but may require regarding injuries and fatalities.
-Safety and Operations Support interaction with all eleme Health and wellness support to responders.
-Corporate Incident Support Team.
-Provision of Critical Incident Stress Management Normally, a Technical Spe ecialist works resources. under the Planning Support Lead.
+Coordination with police and OH&S with information The exact duties will vary according to the incident but may require interaction with all elements of the Corporate Incident Support Team.
+Normally, a Technical Specialist works under the Planning Support Lead. regarding injuries and fatalities.
+Safety and Operations Support Health and wellness support to responders.
+Provision of Critical Incident Stress Management resources.
 Planning Support However, depending on t Provision of training standards to allow resource the incident, this may not allocation. appropriate.
-The Emerge Logistics Support Operations Manager is re • Provision of people to meet the needs of the creating the CEOC organization and response. will determine the best fu Finance and Administration Support area for you to operate in Payroll and time tracking. area for you to operate in: Emergency payroll policy / overtime See Role Guide for further details.
+The Emerge Logistics Support Operations Manager is re • Provision of people to meet the needs of the creating the CEOC organization and will determine the best functional response.
+Finance and Administration Support area for you to operate in Payroll and time tracking. area for you to operate iii.
+Emergency payroll policy / overtime See Role Guide for further details.
 Digital version is available at The Pipeline .
 Hard copies are available in the CEOC.